jacoborus/estilo/docs/colorschemes.md

 ## Add colorschemes to `estilo.yml`

 Open `estilo.yml` file and add an object for each colorcheme with its parameters inside `colorschemes` list.
-Every one has 3 parameters:
+Every one has 4 parameters:

 - name: the name of the colorscheme (should have not spaces)
 - background: 'dark' or 'light' ('dark' by default)
 - palette: the name of the color palette.
 It's the same as the file inside `palettes` folder without the `.yml` extension
+- neovim_legacy_compat: whether to use the old vim theme as the base when using the theme on neovim ('false' by default)

 Example: